stalin4suse/cattle-drive/README.md

 - Can I use cattle-drive to migrate Rancher?
   - No. The purpose of cattle-drive tool is to only migrate objects from RKE1 to RKE2 downstream clusters.

+- Is it possible to only migrate a specific resource like projects, clusterruserpermissions etc?
+  - Yes.
+Check the interactive option in [this](#migration) section.